 On November 15, 2021, the President signed into law the Infrastructure Investment and Jobs Act (IIJA), also referred to as the Bipartisan Infrastructure Law (BIL), which authorizes the federal surface transportation programs for highways, highway safety, transit and rail for the five-year period from 2022 through 2026.
 The IIJA is funded with receipts into the Highway Trust Fund, transfers from the General Fund and additional funding offsets.
 The IIJA is five-year legislation to improve the Nation's surface transportation infrastructure, including roads, bridges, transit systems, and rail transportation network.
 The act reforms and strengthens transportation programs, refocuses on national priorities, provides long-term funding certainty and more flexibility for states and local governments, streamlines project approval processes, and maintains a strong commitment to safety.
-Missouri's annual apportionments are estimated to increase 26 percent compared to the last year of the prior transportation act, the Fixing America's Surface Transportation (FAST) Act.
+For the first two years of IIJA, Missouri's annual apportionments have increased approximately 23 percent compared to the last year of the prior transportation act, the Fixing America's Surface Transportation (FAST) Act.